Cordae: Personal life

-Before leaving college, Cordae worked at a local T.G.I.
+Cordae has a tongue thrust.
+Before leaving college, he worked at a local T.G.I.
 Friday's in Maryland.
-He told Adam22 of No Jumper that he "hated" it and that he always knew he was destined for more.
+He told Adam22 on the No Jumper podcast that he "hated" it and that he knew he was destined for more.

 Cordae participated in a Black Lives Matter protest in 2016, rapping among the crowd about the struggles he faced, and the issues he'd been noticing in his community.
-In July 2020, Dunston was arrested at a Breonna Taylor protest in Louisville, Kentucky, along with American professional football player Kenny Stills.
+In July 2020, Brooks was arrested at a Breonna Taylor protest in Louisville, Kentucky, along with American professional football player Kenny Stills.
 He wore a defund the police t-shirt while watching the 2020 US Open women's singles final.

-He began dating tennis star Naomi Osaka in 2019, whom he met at a Los Angeles Clippers game, and they are expecting their first child.
+He began dating tennis star Naomi Osaka in 2019, whom he met at a Los Angeles Clippers game.
+On January 11, 2023, they announced that they are expecting their first child.
+On July 7, 2023, the couple welcomed a baby girl.

+In September 2024, Cordae revealed via his Instagram story that he legally changed his last name from Dunston to Brooks.

+On January 6, 2025, Naomi Osaka announced she and Cordae were no longer in a relationship.
+Osaka stated there was "no bad blood" between the two and that Cordae is "a great person and an awesome dad".